tyssyt/Frontier/README.md

 ### Prerequisites

-Clang needs to be installed and in your PATH.
+For Linux Users, clang needs to be installed and in your PATH (until I get a Linux System up & running so I can do proper Linking)

-For Windows user Visual Studio needs to be installed on your sytem (as it required by LLVM).

 ### Installing